Nizari–Seljuk conflicts: Campaigns against Kiya Buzurg-Ummid

-In 1126, two years after Kiya Buzurg-Ummid succeeded Hasan Sabbah as the head of the Alamut state, Sultan Sanjar sent his vizier Mu'in al-Din Ahmad al-Kashi to attack the Nizaris of Quhistan with orders to massacre them and confiscate their properties.
+In 1126, two years after Kiya Buzurg-Ummid succeeded Hasan Sabbah as the head of the Alamut state, Sanjar sent his vizier Mu'in al-Din Ahmad al-Kashi to attack the Nizaris of Quhistan with orders to massacre them and confiscate their properties.
 The casus belli is uncertain; it may have been motivated by a perceived weakness of the Nizaris after Hassan's death.
 The campaign ended with limited success.
-In Quhistan, a Seljuk victory in the village of Tarz (near Bayhaq) and a successful raid on Turaythith has been recorded.
-In the same year, Sultan Mahmud sent an army led by Shirgir's nephew, Asil, against Rudbar; this campaign was even less successful and was repelled.
+In Quhistan, a Seljuk victory in the village of Tarz (near Bayhaq) and a successful raid on Turaythith have been recorded.
+In the same year, Mahmud sent an army led by Shirgir's nephew, Asil, against Rudbar; this campaign was even less successful and was repelled.
 Another Seljuk campaign launched with local support against Rudbar was also defeated and a Seljuk emir, Tamurtughan, was captured.
 He was released later as requested by Sanjar.
 At the same time or shortly after the campaign in Quhistan, the Nizaris lost Arrajan; after this point, little is recorded about them in Arrajan and, consequently, in Khuzestan and Fars also.
 The Nizaris were quick to take revenge—the commander of the Quhistan's campaign, vizier al-Kashi, was assassinated in March 1127 by two fida'is who had infiltrated into his household.

-At the end of Buzurg-Ummid's reign, the Nizaris were stronger than before.
+At the end of Buzurg-Ummid's reign in 1138, the Nizaris were stronger than before.
 Several fortresses (including Mansur) were captured in Taliqan, while several new ones were constructed, including Sa'adatkuh and most famously the major stronghold of Maymun-Diz in Rudbar.
-In 1129, the Nizaris (presumably of Quhistan) even mobilized an army and raided Sistan.

-In May of the same year, Sultan Mahmud moved to make peace by inviting an envoy from Alamut.
-The envoy, Khwaja Muhammad Nasihi Shahrastani, and his colleague were lynched by a mob in Isfahan after visiting the Sultan.
-The Sultan apologized but refused Buzurgummid's request to punish the murderers.
-In response, the Nizaris attacked Qazwin, killing some and taking much booty; when the Qazwinis fought back, the Nizaris assassinated a Turkish emir, resulting in their withdrawal.
-This conflict marked the beginning of a long-lasting feud between the Qazwinis and the Nizaris of Rudbar.
-Sultan Mahmud himself also attacked Alamut, but he failed.
-Another army sent from Iraq against Lamasar also fails to achieve much.
+In 1129, the Nizaris (presumably of Quhistan) mobilized an army and raided Sistan.
+In May of the same year, Mahmud moved to make peace by inviting an envoy from Alamut.
+The envoy, Khwaja Muhammad Nasihi Shahrastani, and his colleague were lynched by a mob in Isfahan after visiting Mahmud.
+The latter apologized but refused Buzurgummid's request to punish the murderers.
+In response, the Nizaris attacked Qazvin, killing some and taking much booty; when the Qazvinis fought back, the Nizaris assassinated a Turkish emir, resulting in their withdrawal.
+This conflict marked the beginning of a long-lasting feud between the Qazvinis and the Nizaris of Rudbar.
+Mahmud also launched an abortive attack on Alamut.
+Another army sent from Iraq against Lamasar similarly failed to achieve results.